 This includes research units, platforms and centres.

-The proposal should involve at least two investigators from two different disciplines.
+The proposal must involve at least two investigators from two different disciplines.